rprata/jni-socket-filedescriptor/README.md

 jni-socket-filedescriptor
 =========================

-A LOCAL SOCKET using JNI for Android to replace the use of a FIFO
+A LOCAL SOCKET using JNI for Android to replace a FIFO